valeriocos/jbrex/README.md

 ruleConnectionGraph.graphml:

-	the nodes are the rules, the text inside is the code composing the rule
+	The nodes are the rules, the text inside is the code composing the rule

-	the edges are the connections between rules that share each other some part of their code
+	The edges are the connections between rules

 rulePartConnectionGraph.graphml:

-	the nodes are the rule parts of a rule, the text inside is the code composing the rule part
+	The nodes are the chunks composing a rule

-	rule parts that belong to the same rule are colored with the same color
+	The chunks that belong to the same rule are colored with the same color

-	each rule part is connected by an edge to the next rule part
+	Each chunk is connected by an edge to the next chunk

-	rule parts used by different rules are connected together
+	Chunks used by different rules are connected together